aalexlu/content/ACurrent/Sociolinguistics/13 Sociolinguistic variation and social class, part 2.md

 - floor (end of word) is more often r-1 (r-ful) than fourth
 	- this is a pattern mainly for Sak's and Macy's

-#### Rapid and anonymous survey
+#### Discussion: Rapid and anonymous survey
 - Fine levels of stratification?
-YES even withi
+YES even with people in the same social group he could find differentiations
+- Consistent from interview to interview
+- Lexical variable of Old building names vs New names (building) (KROEBER)
+- Name of Cal / UC Berkeley / UCB
+-

 ---